PHart3/colimits-agda/README.md

    ```

    The build installs Agda 2.6.4.3 and type checks our whole development.
-   The entire build may take over an hour.
+   The entire build should take about an hour.
 The type checking of all our
    Agda code takes about 45 minutes on our host Ubuntu with 16 GB of RAM.
    (We see a 17% speed-up by using the `--save-metas` option.)